 At the core of any compelling brand lies a relevant, distinctive positioning.
-Our CEO and President, Gary Baker, recently sat down with brand strategist Gail Brackett, to demystify brand positioning.
+Our CEO and President, Gary Baker, recently sat down with our brand strategist Gail Brackett, to demystify brand positioning.
 In this conversation, we discuss what brand positioning is, how it relates the overall brand platform, how you uncover a good positioning and some of the benefits.

 Gary: I can’t assume that everybody that will be reading this will understand brand positioning.
 Let’s define brand positioning.

 Gail: Brand positioning is the idea you want to own in your target’s or customer’s minds.
 And the strongest ones come at the intersection of being relevant and distinctive.
 When that comes together, ultimately it helps to maximize brand value.
 So it’s the core idea.
 It’s “What idea do you want to own in people’s minds about your business and your organization?”

 Gary: Let’s talk about the relationship of positioning and the brand platform.